 Fresno Grizzlies Game Notes at Visalia

-The Grizzlies and Rawhide start a six-game series tomorrow morning.
-First pitch is scheduled for 11:00 am PT from Valley Strong Ballpark.
-Grizzlies RHP Cullen Kafka and Rawhide LHP Diomede Sierra are the probable starters.
-I have attached the roster/game notes.
+On May 20th, we have our Mental Health Awareness Night and Friday Night Fireworks.
+On May 21st, we have a pregame concert for Christian Fellowship Night, Community Outreach Night and the celebration of the 2002 Taylor Cup Champion Fresno Falcons!

-Mason Green tossed 7 shutout innings on Mother's Day as the Grizzlies split the series versus the Nuts.
-That was tied with Kafka for most innings by a Fresno pitcher this season.
+The Grizzlies are 20-5 against the Rawhide over the past two seasons.
+Currently, Fresno is on an 8-game road winning streak, one win away from tying last year's longest road winning streak.

-HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide start their first series against one another Tuesday morning at Valley Strong Ballpark, the first of two meetings at Visalia.
-Fresno went 19-5 against Visalia last season after sweeping them in both series at Chukchansi Park while outscoring the Rawhide 143-95.
-The 19 wins against the Rawhide were the most against one team in a single season in Grizzlies franchise history.
+HIGHWAY 99: The Fresno Grizzlies and Visalia Rawhide continue their first series against one another tonight at Valley Strong Ballpark, the first of two meetings at Visalia.
+Fresno is now 20-5 against Visalia in the last two seasons, outscoring the Rawhide 154-104.
+The 19 wins against the Rawhide last year were the most against one team in a single season in Grizzlies franchise history.
+Of those 19 wins, 12 of them came at Chukchansi Park, where Fresno swept Visalia two separate times.
 The two cities are 39.26 miles from one another, or if you drive non-stop, 43 minutes or so.
 From Fresno to Visalia, you would drive in a southeast direction, following the CA 99 route.

 ROARING ON OFFENSE: In 2022, the Fresno Grizzlies offense has been one of the best at the Single-A level.
-The Grizzlies lead all Single-A teams in batting average (.279), homers (33), hits (261), total bases (427), slugging percentage (.456) and OPS (.812).
+The Grizzlies lead all Single-A teams in batting average (.276), homers (33), hits (268), total bases (437), slugging percentage (.451) and OPS (.810).
 Not only is Fresno leading some of these categories, but they are substantially higher than the rest of the level.
-The Grizzlies batting average is .18 points higher than the team in second (St. Lucie) and their slugging percentage is .21 points higher than the next team (Fredericksburg).
-They also have 22 more hits and 26 more total bases than the respected second place squads (St. Lucie and Rancho Cucamonga).
-Overall, the Grizzlies rank fifth in batting average, tied for seventh in slugging percentage and tied for eighth in OPS in all of Minor League Baseball.
+The Grizzlies batting average is .19 points higher than the teams in second (St. Lucie and Fredericksburg) and their slugging percentage is .24 points higher than the next team (Fredericksburg).
+They also have 24 more hits and 30 more total bases than the respected second place squads (St. Lucie and Rancho Cucamonga).
+Overall, the Grizzlies rank seventh in batting average, ninth in slugging percentage and tied for ninth in OPS in all of Minor League Baseball.

 "BEAR"ING DOWN ON THE REST OF THE LEAGUE: Currently, four Grizzlies hitters rank in the Top 10 of the California League in batting average.
 Braiden Ward leads the league with a .388 average and eight hit-by-pitches.
-The Merced native is also second in OBP (.488), slugging percentage (.597) and OPS (1.085).
-Warming Bernabel currently sits fourth at a .333 average.
-Bernabel is riding a 2022-best and team-long 10-game hit streak with three homers, five doubles, 12 RBI and 10 runs in that span.
-Adael Amador ranks fifth at .326 and Braxton Fulford sits sixth at .322 to round out the Fresno batters.
+The Merced native also ranks first in OBP (.494), slugging percentage (.597) and OPS (1.091).
+Warming Bernabel currently sits third at a .333 average.
+Bernabel is riding a 2022-best and team-long 11-game hit streak with three homers, five doubles, 12 RBI and 11 runs in that span.
+Adael Amador ranks fourth at .326 and Braxton Fulford sits sixth at .315 to round out the Fresno batters.
 Amador was named California League Player of the Week April 25-May 1 while Fulford had a seven-game hit streak from April 24-May 4.

 NO GROWING PAINS BY FRESNO: The Fresno Grizzlies have played in Growers uniforms four times in the past two seasons.
 In those contests, Fresno is 3-1, scoring 43 runs on 49 hits.
 In all three wins, the Grizzlies/Growers achieved double-digit hits and runs, which included the only cycle by a Grizzlies player at home (Zac Veen).
 On Saturday night, the Grizzlies offense scored 16 runs, tying a season high with every starter in the lineup scoring at least once.
 Five Fresno batters notched multi-RBI games, helping the Growers earn three of their highest scoring innings in 2022.
 Yanquiel Fernandez and Braiden Ward each had three hits, four RBI and three runs with Fernandez ending his night a homer shy of the cycle.